Marty Perez

-Martin Roman Perez (born February 28, 1946) is an American former shortstop and second baseman for the California Angels (1969–70), Atlanta Braves (1971–76), San Francisco Giants (1976), New York Yankees (1977) and Oakland Athletics (1977–78).
+Martin Roman Perez (born February 28, 1946) is an American former professional baseball shortstop and second baseman.
+He played in Major League Baseball (MLB) for the California Angels (1969–70), Atlanta Braves (1971–76), San Francisco Giants (1976), New York Yankees (1977) and Oakland Athletics (1977–78).

 During his career as a shortstop and second baseman, he was a double play leader in the Texas and Pacific Coast leagues and a member of two championship-winning Minor League teams before being called up to the majors.
 He helped set an all-time Atlanta Braves' record for double plays in a season and for a season was the San Francisco Giants' most-used second baseman and led National League second basemen in fielding percentage.

 Early life

 Perez was born in Visalia, California, to Martin and Dora (Garcia) Perez.
 He was the third of five children.

 Martin Sr. was born in Aguascalientes, Mexico, and was a sheet metal worker.
 Dora was born in Pomona, California and was a "Rosie the Riveter" during World War II.
 She was a posthumous recipient of the Rosie the Riveter Congressional Gold Medal, awarded by the U.S. Congress in 2019 "to the women in the United States who joined the workforce during World War II, providing the aircraft, vehicles, weaponry, ammunition and other material to win the war ..."

 Dora's father, identified in records as Mission Indian, attended Sherman Indian School in Riverside, California.
 Dora's mother was a Yaqui curandera, or traditional healer, from Altar, Sonora, Mexico.
 The family had close ties to the family of Mike Garcia, the pitcher for the Cleveland Indians, and both referred to each other as cousins.

 Perez played football, basketball and baseball for Redwood High School in Visalia.
 He graduated from Redwood in 1964.
 He briefly attended College of the Sequoias and served for six years in the U.S. Marine Corps Reserve.